Dereham: Saint Withburga's Well

-The town lies on the site of a monastery said by local tradition to have been founded by Saint Withburga in the seventh century.
-The saint died in 743AD.
-A holy well is at the western end of St Nicholas' Church yard, and the tradition claims this to have begun to flow when her body was stolen from the town by monks from Ely, who took the remains back to their town.
+The town lies on the site of a monastery said by local tradition to have been founded by Saint Withburga in the seventh century; the saint died in 743AD.
+A holy well is at the western end of St Nicholas Church yard and the tradition claims this to have begun to flow when her body was stolen from the town by monks from Ely, who took the remains back to their town.

 An attempt was made in 1752 to turn Dereham into a new Buxton or Bath by building a bathhouse over Withburga's Well.
 It was described at the time as a "hideous building of brick and plaster" and was never popular.
 The building was extensively modified in 1793 according to a book published in 1856.

 The local vicar, Reverend Benjamin Armstrong, obtained permission in 1880 to pull the building down.
 The spring was then protected by iron railings but fell out of use and became choked with weeds.
 Since 1950, however, it has been kept clear of weeds, although the railings still prevent access to the waters.
 In a 2006 report on the church, Simon Knott indicated that by then, the "well" was actually a "sunken spring".

 Today, the Church of England refers to St Nicholas Church as "Founded by St Withburga AD654", presumably because it may be on the same site as the monastery and convent she was said to have founded.
 The church has been a Grade I listed structure since 1951 (Entry #1077067).

 Governance

-Dereham has a Town Council made up of twelve members.
-It is the third tier of local government after Norfolk County Council and Breckland District Council, and is responsible for matters such as play areas, allotments, cemeteries and markets.
+There are three tiers of local government covering Dereham, at parish (town), district and county level: Dereham Town Council, Breckland District Council and Norfolk County Council.
+The town council is responsible for matters such as play areas, allotments, cemeteries and markets.
 Its assets include Dereham Memorial Hall, Neatherd Moor, Bishop Bonners Cottage, two cemeteries and six allotment sites.
-The Town Council meets at the Assembly Rooms on Rüthen Place.
+The town council is based at the Assembly Rooms on Rüthen Place in the town centre.

-Breckland District Council is also based in Dereham and has responsibility for services such as planning, housing, licensing and rubbish collection.
+The district council also has its headquarters in Dereham, at Elizabeth House on Walpole Loke on the outskirts of the town.

+East Dereham was an ancient parish.
+Until 1877 it was governed by its vestry in the same way as most rural areas.
+In 1877 the parish was made a local government district, governed by a local board.
+Such districts were reconstituted as urban districts in 1894.

+East Dereham Urban District was abolished in 1974, becoming part of the new Breckland District.
+A successor parish was established covering the former urban district.
+The parish was formally renamed from East Dereham to just Dereham with effect from 24 June 1991.